So truthfully, why does he pull away?

 The way to get a man to be more responsive is:

-2) For you to communicate your need and appreciation for him to be close and to respond to you as soon as he can – so that you can also trust him.
 The tricky thing is that sometimes trust has to exist between you before you can get a favourable response from him to your needs.

 Generally, a man will stay close to a woman if there is a lot of attraction and connection.
+Emotional attraction and emotional connection.
+If you remember nothing else today, remember these two things.

 A part of an unbreakable connection is building trust.